NinoFVal/HTML-CSS-Project/README.md

 #### Yoga Styles page

-- The yoga styles page will introduce user to different yoga practices.
+- The yoga styles page will introduce the user to different yoga practices.
 - This will inform users on which class they should take when they come to book a class with Yup Yoga.

 #### Class Schedule